gatesch/mapr/README.md

 --------------------- Current challenges -------------------------

 NFS VIP will not work as the DCOS network currently sits on separate segments for each MapR member.
 NFS direct access could be a problem.

+Possible solution:  Map the nfs port to Marathon-LB, which can server as the VIP.
+Only the controller / data node could provide NFS gateway services in this case.